LASER VISION CORRECTION

 When is the best time to get laser eye surgery?

 The ideal age range for laser eye surgery is between 20 and 40 years, as vision tends to stabilise during this period.
-Seasonally, autumn and winter are often preferred due to cooler temperatures and fewer allergens, which can aid in a smoother recovery.

 What are the risks of laser eye surgery?